-Fasciae and Ligaments of the Abdominal Wall
+Fasciae and ligaments of the abdominal wall

 The abdominal cavity is bounded superiorly by the thoracic diaphragm.
-Inferiorly, the abdominal cavity has no floor of its own as it is continuous with the pelvic cavity.
+Inferiorly, it has no floor of its own as it is continuous with the pelvic cavity.
 The inferior boundary of the abdominal cavity is considered to be the pelvic inlet.
-The abdominal cavity is defined by the musculoaponeurotic anterolateral abdominal walls, and posteriorly, by a posterior abdominal wall which includes the lumbar vertebral column.
+The cavity is defined by the musculoaponeurotic anterolateral abdominal walls, and posteriorly, by a posterior abdominal wall, which includes the lumbar vertebral column.

 There are also superficial fasciae overlying the muscular layers of the abdominal wall.
 These superficial fasciae are superficial fatty layers of subcutaneous tissue, for example, the Camper’s fascia of the anterolateral abdominal wall.

 Completing the abdominal wall, after the intra-abdominal fascia layer, is a layer of extraperitoneal fat and finally the parietal peritoneum which lines the abdominal cavity and contains the abdominal viscera.
 Various folds or reflections of the peritoneum connect viscera to the abdominal walls or to one another.
-Some of these are properly called folds, for example the omentum (greater and lesser omentum), some are called mesentery and others ligaments.
+Some of these are properly called folds, for example the omentum (greater and lesser omentum), some are called mesenteries and others ligaments.
 A peritoneal ligament consists of a double layer of peritoneum (serous membrane lining the abdominal cavity) that connects an organ with another organ to the abdominal wall.

-The deep or investing fasciae of the abdominal walls are made up of three layers - superficial, intermediate and deep and respectively, invest each of the three muscular layers of the abdominal wall directly.
-They attach lightly to the external aspects of the muscle layers and their aponeuroses and they cannot be easily separated from those muscles.
+They respectively invest each of the three muscular layers of the abdominal wall directly.
+They attach to the external aspects of the muscle layers and their aponeuroses, making the separation from one another difficult.

 Attached to the parietal peritoneum of the abdominal wall are double layered folds called peritoneal ligaments.
 These ligaments hold viscera to the abdominal walls and two or more viscera together.
 These abdominal ligaments are mostly named according to the structures they hold.